Nickelodeon (Philippines): Programming

 Nickelodeon airs new programs and episodes of current Nick shows every two to seven months after the US broadcast, but sometimes it takes a year.
 The program lineup is different from the Nick-Asia feed where live-action programs are aired twice in the afternoon and evening and the Nick Jr. block runs longer.
-Original Nickelodeon and Nick Jr. titles still remains in the channel.
+Original Nickelodeon and Nick Jr. Channel titles still remain in the channel.

 Programming blocks

 Current programming in Nickelodeon Philippines (also in Southeast Asia) has often been segmented into blocks.